James pours in 30 as Cavaliers outlast Celtics

 The Celtics cut a 20-point deficit down to four in the fourth quarter.
 They were within 115-109 on a driving layup by Thomas with 3:15 left, but didn't get any closer.

+"We're three years in with one another.
+We know what to expect," Irving said.
+"We have something that we're building here that's very special.
+And the trust and responsibility and everything that we depend on from one another is already there.
+It's not like we had to come in training camp and had to figure things out right away.
+For us, it's about staying healthy and maintaining our edge on other teams."

 NOTES: F LeBron James attended the Cleveland Indians' Game 7 loss in the World Series to the Chicago Cubs.
 James is 3-4 in championship games.
 "You never get past the pain.
 I still think about and dream about or have nightmares about losing in the (NBA) Finals," he said. ...
 The Cavs and Celtics could meet in the playoffs, but James isn't looking that far ahead.
 "It's early November," James said.
 "So we're still trying to implement our system." ...
-The Celtics were without C Al Horford (concussion) and F Jae Crowder (ankle).
-C/F Kelly Olynyk continues to rehab from offseason shoulder surgery. ...
+C Tyler Zeller registered his first double-double of the season with 11 points and 10 rebounds. ...
 Celtics coach Brad Stevens' wife, Tracy, is a Cleveland native.
 She flew on the team plane to Cleveland late Wednesday during the World Series.
 "We lifted off with one out in the bottom of the 10th inning, and so we lost internet connection a little bit," Steven said.
 "And so that was an interesting time to be in the air.
 We were in suspense for sure."